Bird ringing: Field-readable rings

 A field-readable is a ring or rings, usually made from plastic and brightly coloured, which may also have conspicuous markings in the form of letters and/or numbers.
 They are used by biologists working in the field to identify individual birds without recapture and with a minimum of disturbance to their behaviour.
 Rings large enough to carry numbers are usually restricted to larger birds, although if necessary small extensions to the rings (leg flags) bearing the identification code allow their use on slightly smaller species.
 For small species (e.g. most passerines), individuals can be identified by using a combination of small rings of different colours, which are read in a specific order.
 Most colour-marks of this type are considered temporary (the rings degrade, fade and may be lost or removed by the birds) and individuals are usually also fitted with a permanent metal ring.

 Leg-flags

-Similar to coloured rings or bands are leg-flags, usually made of Darvic and used in addition to numbered metal bands.
-Although leg-flags may sometimes have individual codes on them, their more usual use is to code for the sites where the birds were banded in order to elucidate their migration routes and staging areas.
+Similar to coloured rings or bands are leg-flags, usually made of darvic and used in addition to numbered metal rings.
+Although leg-flags may sometimes have individual codes on them, their more usual use is to code for the sites where the birds were ringed in order to elucidate their migration routes and staging areas.
 The use of colour-coded leg-flags is part of an international program, originated in Australia in 1990, by the countries of the East Asian - Australasian Flyway to identify important areas and routes used by migratory waders.